 Governor of Hawaii, Linda Lingle, Has opened a special session to help pass legislation that will allow the Hawaii Superferry to operate during the required environmental assessment.
 Public testimony for and against the

 Ferry will be heard by the Senate today.

 The special sessions to build legislature to allow the Superferry to run while the EIR is being made will conclude today.
 The Superferry is expected to be operational thanks to Governor Linda Lingle’s administration while the Environmental Impact Reports are being done.
 Rumor has it that the sessions came to a much stricter hold over how the Superferry will be operated than earlier in the sessions.

 The Hawaii Superferry has won the battle to operate but still must pass all of the environmental assessments.
 Governor Linda Lingle helped quickly pass legislation to allow the Hawaii Superferry to run during the EIR.

 Officials are estimating that the Superferry will resume its routes by mid-November, 2007.
 They are in the process of hiring approximately 250 workers to run the Superferry.

 Protests and opposition may be a possibility again when the Superferry begins running.
 This time, protesters will most likely be dealt with in a less diplomatic manner.

 The Hawaii Superferry will begin running regular inter-island trips again on December 12th, 2008.

-Future voyages on the Alakai within Hawaii are not expected, though their is a possibility if an EIS is completed satisfactorily.
+Future voyages on the Alakai within Hawaii are not expected, though there is a possibility that an EIS is completed satisfactorily.

 We’ll keep you updated.